hashicorp/hcp-terraform-operator/CONTRIBUTING.md

 ### Did you find a bug?

-We greatly appreciate your assistance in improving our project by identifying and reporting bugs.
+We greatly appreciate your assistance in improving the Operator by identifying and reporting bugs.
 To report a bug, follow the steps below:

 1. **Check Existing Issues**: before submitting a new bug report, search our issue tracker to see if the bug has already been reported.
 If you find a similar issue, you can contribute to that discussion with additional information.